asaravia-butler/GeneLab_Data_Processing/Metagenomics/Illumina/README.md

 The processing is implemented as a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow and utilizes [conda](https://docs.conda.io/en/latest/) environments.
 The workflow can be used even if unfamiliar with Snakemake and conda, but if wanting to learn more about those, [this Snakemake tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) within [Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/) is a good place to start for that, and an introduction to conda with installation help and links to other resources can be found [here at Happy Belly Bioinformatics](https://astrobiomike.github.io/unix/conda-intro).

 > **Note on reference databases**
 > Many reference databases are relied upon throughout this workflow.
 They will be installed and setup automatically the first time the workflow is run.
-All together, after installed and unpacked, they will take up about 240 GB of storage, but they may also require up to 500GB during installation and initial un-packing, so be sure there is enough room on your system.
+All together, after installed and unpacked, they will take up about 240 GB of storage, but they may also require up to 500GB during installation and initial un-packing, so we need to be sure there is enough room on our system before running the workflow.

 ## Utilizing the workflow